navapbc/template-infra/docs/infra/set-up-custom-domains.md

 # Custom domains

-Follow these instructions for **each application** (you can have one or more in your project) and **each environment** in your project.
-Skip this step if the application does not need custom domains.
+Follow these instructions for **each network** (you can have one or more in your project) in your project.
+If the network or an application does not need custom domains, skip to the bottom of this document.

 Production systems will want to set up custom domains to route internet traffic to their application services rather than using AWS-generated hostnames for the load balancers or the CDN.
 This document describes how to configure custom domains.

 The custom domain setup process will:

 1. Create an [Amazon Route 53 hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-working-with.html) to manage DNS records for a domain and subdomains
-2. Create a DNS A (address) records to route traffic from a custom domain to an application's load balancer
+2. Create DNS A (address) records to route traffic from a custom domain to an application's load balancer

 ## Prerequisites